JaredMiller2022/RubiksCubeAI/README.md

 # RubiksCubeAI
-With a simple AI that can solve a Rubik's Cube, my partner and I created a Java application that allows a user to input the configuration of their Rubik's Cube and receive step-by-step instructions on how to solve it using an interactive 3D rendition of their cube on the screen.
+Junior year of high school, for my AP Computer Science final project, my partner and I created a Processing application that allows a user to input the configuration of their Rubik's Cube and receive step-by-step instructions on how to solve it using an interactive 3D rendition of their cube on the screen.

-Code for this project is coming soon.
-We did not origionally complete the project on GitHub, so I am currently working on gathering the necessary files to upload.
+Processing is a Java based OOP platform created by MIT graduates.
+Go to https://processing.org/ for more information or to download the platform.